AriyanPal08/Advance-Cookstove-Pellet-calculator/README.md

 The model calculates the total thermal energy required to cook a dish using:
 Q_total = Q_food + Q_water + Q_vessel_mass + Q_vessel_loss + Q_evaporation

+then model also calculates the frying , boiling ,aimmering time required for the food the adds them